fieryhenry/tbcml/README.md

 # Battle Cats Mod Loader

-The Battle Cats Mod Loader (TBCML) is a package for easily creating and managing mods for the mobile game The Battle Cats.
+The Battle Cats Mod Loader (TBCML) is a python module for easily creating and managing mods for the mobile game The Battle Cats.

 At the moment the tool is just a library, but I plan to make a GUI for it in the future.
 I have a website for it but it is still a work in progress and is not ready for public use yet.
 I also can't afford to host it yet.